Zero-mode contribution and quantized first order phase transition in a droplet quark matter: Quantized 1st order apparent phase transition in cold droplet quark matter

-When the size further decreases, the properties of the system start to change dramatically.
-It is found that in certain region of the chemical potential, there are two branches of 1st-order phase transition showing up and two CEPs appears on the $(T,\mu_B)$ plane.
-This was also observed in Ref.\cite{Almasi:2016zqf}.
-The showing up of two branches of 1st-order phase transition can be clearly explained through Fig. \ref{fig:m-muB-L-PV}.
-In the region of $2~ fm<L<5~ fm$, the constituent quark mass jumps twice with the increase of chemical potential, the position of the jump determines the location of the CEP.
+The showing up of two branches of 1st-order apparent phase transition can be clearly explained through Fig. \ref{fig:m-muB-L-PV}, which shows the constituent quark mass as a function of the baryon chemical potential $\mu_B=3\mu $ with different sizes of the system at zero temperature.
+In the region of $2~fm<L<5~fm$, the constituent quark mass jumps twice with the increase of the chemical potential.
 This multi-jump structure is caused by the zero-mode contribution.
 With the decrease of the system size, the zero-momentum contribution becomes more and more important.
-The first jump of the quark mass happens at lower critical chemical potential and the magnitude of the jump becomes bigger and bigger, and the location of the first CEP shifts to lower chemical potential.
-The second jump of the quark mass appears at higher chemical potential and its magnitude becomes smaller and smaller and the location of the second CEP moves to higher and higher chemical potential.
-Eventually only the first jump shows up.
+The first jump of the quark mass happens at lower critical chemical potential and the magnitude of the jump becomes bigger and bigger, and the second jump of the quark mass appears at higher chemical potential and its magnitude becomes smaller and smaller.
+Eventually at small enough size when the zero-mode contribution dominates only the first jump shows up.
+Correspondingly, the location of the first CEP, i.e., CEP1 shifts to lower critical chemical potential but higher critical temperature and the location of the second CEP, i.e., CEP2 moves to higher and higher critical chemical potential but lower critical temperature.

-We want to emphasize that such quantized 1st-order phase transition is a brand-new phenomena.
+We call this multi-jump 1st-order apparent phase transition as quantized 1st-order apparent phase transition, where each 1st-order apparent phase transition is finished in several steps.
+We want to emphasize that such quantized 1st-order apparent phase transition induced by quantized momentum is a brand-new quantum phenomena.